Special Academic Option Policies

 - Students may not take courses pass/fail while studying abroad.

 Information sessions will be held during the academic year to provide more detailed information on each of the following study abroad programs.
 Following the information sessions, students may submit a written application to the desired study abroad program.
 Eligible applicants will then be invited to interview with the Faculty Program Director.
-In preparation for participation, students should meet with their faculty advisors or an advisor in the Office of Student Services to revise their plan of study to accommodate their study abroad plans.
+In preparation for participation, students should meet with their faculty advisors or an advisor in the Office of Academic Affairs to revise their plan of study to accommodate their study abroad plans.

 Detailed information on study abroad programs can be found on our Global Health website.